 How Does It Work?

-Because the legal name of an individual debtor is often uncertain, the search on an individual needs to cast the widest net possible.
-By contrast, searches on business names are more restrictive, because the legal name of a business is easily determined.
-Moreover, the search rules are written to be completely automated: Human judgment does not play a role in determining the results of the search.
+Because the legal name of an individual debtor can be uncertain, the search needs to cast a wide net.
+Searches on business names are more restrictive, because the legal name of a business is easily determined.
+Search rules are automated: Human judgment does not play a role in determining results.

 Given the last name, a hit in the remaining name fields will be made if the initial letter of the name, if no name or initial is listed, or all the letters are matched.
 For example, "B" will show "B," "Bill" and "Bob," yet "Bob" will show "B" or "Bob" only.
 The lack of middle initial brings up all middle names and initials.